felipeerias/nan-js-proposal/README.md

 ### Session values

-Each new NAN session begins by generating two random values: a `session ID` and a `session secret`.
+Each new NAN session generates a `sessionId`, containing two fields:

-+ the `session ID` will be used to identify the peer in service announcements
++ `sessionId.public` will be used to identify the peer in service announcements
-+ the `session secret` will be used to validate connection attempts
++ `sessionId.secret` will be used to validate connection attempts

 ### Service publishing